 Air Separation Systems in Data Centers: The Good, the Bad and the Ugly

-What is an air separation system and why do they exist in data centers?
+What is an air separation system and why do they exist in a data center?

-Air separation solutions are meant to create separate milieus within an overall space and are intended to keep cool air confined to the locations that need it most.
-The systems installed in data centers generally consist of plastic curtains, plexiglass panels, or even cages.
+Data Center air separation solutions are meant to create separate milieus within an overall space and are intended to keep cool air confined to the locations that need it most.
+These include physical barriers installed in data centers that generally consist of plastic curtains, plexiglass panels, or even cages.

 Far and away the biggest reason data centers install physical air separation barriers is to regulate temperature within critical spaces.
 Keeping the cool air generated by HVAC systems as close to server cabinets as possible is the key to achieving efficiency within the environment.
 However, traditional ductwork has limitations in terms of how precise it can disperse air and, as a result, physical air separation systems exist to compensate.

 There are secondary reasons to install barriers in data centers, though these are less common than air separation cases.
 One reason may be to keep certain areas free of dust, dirt, and other debris that might get tracked into the facility by people.
 Another is enhanced security or restricting personnel access within certain spaces.
 Again, however, these use cases are generally less common than air separation to achieve better temperature consistency and are often more a secondary benefit than a reason for adding barriers.

 If you understand that air separation barriers are intended to compensate for the limitations of a data center’s HVAC solution, then the most obvious course of action is to create a system that is more efficient and eliminates the need for physical barriers in the first place.
 Designing a data center HVAC system that delivers air precisely where it is needed, and with the correct volume and velocity, will ensure the air separates naturally in a way that keeps cool air close to the servers and hot air moving up and out of the room without the need for physical barriers.